koenvervloesem/rpi-mini-battery-display/README.md

 ## TODO

 * Code refactoring, as this project currently is a rather direct Python port of the original C++/Arduino code that came with the mini battery display I bought on AliExpress.
-* Individually address the LED segments instead of only using them as a LED bar (fairly trivial to implement).
+* Individually address the LED segments instead of only using them as a LED bar (fairly trivial, I already played with it but haven't implemented the necessary method yet).
 * Add static typing with [mypy](http://mypy-lang.org/).
 * Support other versions of the mini battery displays based on the TM1651 chip, for instance [the 5-segment one](https://aliexpress.com/item/2025558433.html).
 * Support other mini battery displays, such as the [Grove LED Bar](https://wiki.seeedstudio.com/Grove-LED_Bar/), which uses the MY9221 chip.